adbutterfield/react-content-font/README.md

 }
 ```

-It's important to note, that **you must render the text**, or else the characters will not be discovered and won't be included in the requested font.
+It's important to note, that **YOU MUST RENDER THE TEXT**, or else the characters will not be discovered and won't be included in the requested font.

 For example, **DO NOT DO THIS**: